Oil and Gas Well Drilling, Servicing and Storage - Storage Tanks

 There are twenty-eight OSHA-approved State Plans, operating state-wide occupational safety and health programs.
 State Plans are required to have standards and enforcement programs that are at least as effective as OSHA's and may have different or more stringent requirements.

-This section highlights OSHA standards, directives (instructions for compliance officers), standard interpretations (official letters of interpretation of the standards), and national consensus standards related to the permit- and non-permit-required confined spaces in the petrochemical industry.
+This section highlights OSHA standards, directives (instruction to OSHA staff), letters of interpretation (official letters of interpretation of the standards) and national consensus standards related to the permit- and non-permit-required confined spaces in the petrochemical industry.

 Frequently Cited Standards